What Are The Current Green Card Photo Requirements in 2026?

 Background shadows Use a dedicated photo studio with controlled lighting, not a home wall or curtain

-Head too small or too large Measure the chin-to-crown distance after printing and confirm it falls between 1 and 1 and 3/8 inches
+Head too small or too large Measure the chin-to-crown distance after printing and confirm that it falls between 1 inch and 1 and 3/8 inches

-Blurry or low resolution Use a camera with at least 8 megapixels; check sharpness before printing
+Blurry or low resolution Use a camera with at least 8 megapixels and check the image sharpness before printing

 Wearing non-religious headwear Remove hats, beanies, and hair accessories

-Photo older than six months Retake if the photo session was more than six months before the application submission date
+Photo older than six months Retake the photo if the session was more than six months before the application submission date

-Non-neutral expression Relax the face and keep the mouth closed; avoid smiling or raising eyebrows
+Non-neutral expression Relax the face and keep the mouth closed.
+Avoid smiling or raising the eyebrows

-Incorrect digital format Save and submit as JPEG only; PNG, TIFF, and other formats are not accepted
+Incorrect digital format Save and submit the image as JPEG only.
+PNG, TIFF, and other formats are not accepted

 Background shadows